MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/New-AzureDns.md

 PS C:\>$Dns = New-AzureDns -Name "Dns01" -IPAddress "10.1.2.4"
 ```

-This command creates an azure_2 DNS settings object.
+This command creates an Azure DNS settings object.
 The DNS server has the specified address and the friendly name Dns01.
 The command stores the object in the $Dns variable for use by the **New-AzureVM** cmdlet.